When does Harrogate Christmas

 volunteers during the four days who act as Market Makers.
 They support traders

 and help visitors to get the most from their time at Harrogate Christmas Market.

-organiser of the event is Yorkshire Business Market Ltd, a not-for-profit
+organiser is Harrogate Christmas Market Ltd, a not-for-profit

 company limited by guarantee, based here in Harrogate.
 It takes care of all the

-bookings and the professional services brought in (such as marquee hire and
+bookings and the professional services brought in (such as marquee hire,

 security), and distributes any surplus made to the chosen good causes in